sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 ```

 We hope you have found this post interesting.
+The full code for this post can be found in {ref}`The sunpy Gallery <>`.
-Remember, that if you are lucky enough to observe the total solar eclipse which will be visible from parts of Europe in August 2026 and you take a photo, you can try this type of analysis with your own photos!
+Remember, that if you are lucky enough to observe the total solar eclipse which will be visible from parts of Europe in August 2026 and you take a photo, you can try this type of analysis with your own photos, by following our {ref}`previous blog post <2024-04-03-eclipse>`!